voxelmorph/voxelmorph/README.md

 # SynthMorph

 SynthMorph is a strategy for learning registration without acquired imaging data, producing powerful networks agnostic to contrast induced by MRI ([eprint arXiv:2004.10282](https://arxiv.org/abs/2004.10282)).
+For a video and a demo showcasing the steps of generating random label maps from noise distributions and using these to train a network, visit [synthmorph.voxelmorph.net](https://synthmorph.voxelmorph.net).

 We provide model files for a ["shapes" variant](https://surfer.nmr.mgh.harvard.edu/ftp/data/voxelmorph/synthmorph/shapes-dice-vel-3-res-8-16-32-256f.h5) of SynthMorph, that we train using images synthesized from random shapes only, and a ["brains" variant](https://surfer.nmr.mgh.harvard.edu/ftp/data/voxelmorph/synthmorph/brains-dice-vel-0.5-res-16-256f.h5), that we train using images synthesized from brain label maps.
 We train the brains variant by optimizing a loss term that measures volume overlap of a [selection of brain labels](https://surfer.nmr.mgh.harvard.edu/ftp/data/voxelmorph/synthmorph/fs-labels.npy).
 For registration with either model, please use the `register.py` script with the respective model weights.